eclipse-zenoh/roadmap/rfcs/ALL/SHM.md

 ## Memory isolation and corruption safety

-Zenoh SHM is fully decentralized and each Provider owns it's own set of SHM segments.
-Zenoh team provides recommendations on building corruption-safe SHM applications on extended support basis.
+Zenoh SHM is fully decentralized and each Provider owns its own set of SHM segments.
+The Zenoh team provides recommendations on building corruption-safe SHM applications on an extended support basis.

 ## Compilation